averms/jottings/test/test.md

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
 (A blank line is any line that looks like a blank line -- a line containing nothing but spaces or tabs is considered blank.)
-Normal paragraphs should not be indented with spaces or tabs.
+Normal paragraphs should not be indented with spaces or tabs[^2].

 The implication of the "one or more consecutive lines of text" rule is that Markdown supports "hard-wrapped" text paragraphs.
 This differs